mappite/aGotino/README.md

 ![Hardware](https://imgur.com/zhQLEPC.png)

+### Motor Driver

-TMC2208 driver has been reported as a valid DRV8825 alternative to reduce motor noise and increase smoothness also when in Mode 1 (legacy) with "just" 16 microsteps: the 256 microsteps interpolation guarantees a very smooth operation.
-To use TMC2208 instead of DRV8825 the following mods are required:
+Default wiring and code is for the cheap DRV8825 driver, TMC (and other) drivers are valid alternative to reduce motor noise and increase smoothness (for example TMC2208 in legacy Mode 1 with "just" 16 microsteps has actually a fine 256 microsteps interpolation).

+TMC driver to Ardunio connections needs to be:

     TMC2208 <-> Arduino
         VIO <-> +5VDC
          EN <-> GND
     Do not connect NC, PDN, CLK (these would match with MS3, RES, SLP in DRV8825).
-    MS1&MS2 stay connected to D9 as well as other pins continue to match DRV8825 schema.
+    MS1&MS2 connection depends on driver while other pins continue to match DRV8825 schema.

+Check your driver datasheet to know what is the number of microsteps when MS1&MS2 are High or Low, wire the driver according to your needs and update MICROSTEPS_RA_HIGH/LOW and MICROSTEPS_DEC_HIGH/LOW in aGotino.ino code (lines 40-47).

+For TMC2208, you can connect MS1 to VIO and leave just MS2 to be driven by Arduino D2 (RA motor) or D9 (DEC motor).
+This means when D2 (or D9) is LOW the driver will work with 2 microsteps, while when D2 (or D9) are HIGH the driver will work with 16 microsteps.

+    MICROSTEPS_RA_HIGH  = 16
+    MICROSTEPS_RA_LOW   = 2
+    MICROSTEPS_DEC_HIGH = 16
+    MICROSTEPS_DEC_LOW  = 2

+For TMC2225, you can connect both MS1&MS2 to Arduino D2 (RA) or D9 (DEC) to obtain 32 microsteps when high and 4 when low.

+    MICROSTEPS_HIGH_RA  = 32;
+    MICROSTEPS_HIGH_DEC = 32;
+    MICROSTEPS_LOW_RA  = 4;
+    MICROSTEPS_LOW_DEC = 4;

+If slewing is too slow, reduce (gently...)
+STEP_DELAY_SLEW.

+> Usage of TMC or other drivers are wellcome to be reported in [CloudyNight aGotino  post](https://www.cloudynights.com/topic/735800-agotino-a-simple-arduino-nano-goto/) so this section can be expanded.

 ### Bluetooth